beejjorgensen/cs344_curriculum/week07/exploration-7.1.md

   enough free space to do so.

-* **Internal Fragmentation**: When you waste allocated space inside a specific allocation by allocating more than necessary, making it impossible to allocate that space later.
+* **Internal Fragmentation**: When you waste allocated space inside a specific allocation by allocating more than was asked for, making it impossible to allocate that space later.

 * **Splitting**: Taking part of a large free block and making it used,